Akron Zips and the Yale Bulldogs meet in El Paso, Texas - WTOP News

 El Paso, Texas; Friday, 7 p.m.
 EST

 The Zips are 6-3 in non-conference play.
-Akron is fourth in the MAC with 33.6 points per game in the paint led by James Okonkwo averaging 6.2.
+Akron is the MAC leader with 36.6 rebounds per game led by James Okonkwo averaging 8.0.

 The Bulldogs are 5-5 in non-conference play.
-Yale ranks fourth in the Ivy League giving up 71.4 points while holding opponents to 41.0% shooting.
+Yale is third in the Ivy League scoring 82.1 points per game and is shooting 49.3%.

-Akron averages 12.1 made 3-pointers per game, 3.6 more made shots than the 8.5 per game Yale gives up.
-Yale has shot at a 49.3% clip from the field this season, 4.8 percentage points above the 44.5% shooting opponents of Akron have averaged.
+Akron averages 12.1 made 3-pointers per game, 3.6 more made shots than the 8.5 per game Yale allows.
+Yale averages 7.7 made 3-pointers per game this season, 0.3 fewer makes per game than Akron gives up.

-TOP PERFORMERS: Bowen Hardman is shooting 40.4% from beyond the arc with 2.3 made 3-pointers per game for the Zips, while averaging 8.6 points.
+TOP PERFORMERS: Nate Johnson is shooting 48.9% and averaging 13.1 points for the Zips.

-John Poulakidas is shooting 48.1% and averaging 21.1 points for the Bulldogs.
+John Poulakidas is scoring 21.1 points per game and averaging 3.2 rebounds for the Bulldogs.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.